When to plant Comfrey in Davis County, IA

 Davis County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is April 19 and first fall frost is October 16.

-Davis County County sits in USDA Zone 5b.
+Davis County sits in USDA Zone 5b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Davis County County's climate?
+Can Comfrey grow in Davis County's climate?

 Your Davis County Garden Planner — Free